diopmorfall/login-app/README.md

 # login-app
-A basic PHP and MySQL login and signup web app
+A basic PHP and MySQL login and signup web app with PDO